heyJoshLee/Colbert-button/README.md

 # Colbert-button
 Watch random Stephen Colbert videos

 A lot of links are dead.

-I really don't want to maintain this project to see watch links are still good.
-Just press the button again.
+TODO: Use Youtube API or scrape to get videos instead of hardcoding array
+TODO: check video to make sure it works before displaying video

+Not coming back to this project